root-project/root/interpreter/llvm/src/docs/CommandGuide/llvm-nm.rst

 DESCRIPTION
 -----------

-The :program:`llvm-nm` utility lists the names of symbols from the LLVM bitcode files, object files, or :program:`ar` archives containing them, named on the command line.
+The :program:`llvm-nm` utility lists the names of symbols from LLVM bitcode files, object files, and archives.
 Each symbol is listed along with some simple information about its provenance.
-If no file name is specified, or *-* is used as a file name, :program:`llvm-nm` will process a file on its standard input stream.
+If no filename is specified, *a.out* is used as the input.
+If *-* is used as a filename, :program:`llvm-nm` will read a file from its standard input stream.

 :program:`llvm-nm`'s default output format is the traditional BSD :program:`nm` output format.
 Each such output record consists of an (optional) 8-digit hexadecimal address, followed by a type code character, followed by a name, for each symbol.
 One record is printed per line; fields are separated by spaces.
 When the address is omitted, it is replaced by 8 spaces.

-Type code characters currently supported, and their meanings, are as follows:
+The supported type code characters are as follows.
+Where both lower and upper-case characters are listed for the same meaning, a lower-case character represents a local symbol, whilst an upper-case character represents a global (external) symbol:

+a, A

+ Absolute symbol.

+b, B

+ Unitialized data (bss) object.

+C

+ Common symbol.
+Multiple definitions link together into one definition.

+d, D

+ Writable data object.

+i, I

+ COFF: .idata symbol or symbol in a section with IMAGE_SCN_LNK_INFO set.

+n

+ ELF: local symbol from non-alloc section.

+ COFF: debug symbol.

+N

+ ELF: debug section symbol, or global symbol from non-alloc section.

+s, S

+ COFF: section symbol.

+ Mach-O: absolute symbol or symbol from a section other than __TEXT_EXEC __text, __TEXT __text, __DATA __data, or __DATA __bss.

+r, R

+ Read-only data object.

+t, T

+ Code (text) object.

+u

+ ELF: GNU unique symbol.

 U

- Named object is referenced but undefined in this bitcode file
+ Named object is undefined in this file.

-C

- Common (multiple definitions link together into one def)
+v

+ ELF: Undefined weak object.
+It is not a link failure if the object is not defined.

+V

+ ELF: Defined weak object symbol.
+This definition will only be used if no regular definitions exist in a link.
+If multiple weak definitions and no regular definitons exist, one of the weak definitions will be used.

+w

+ Undefined weak symbol other than an ELF object symbol.
+It is not a link failure if the symbol is not defined.

 W

- Weak reference (multiple definitions link together into zero or one definitions)

-t

- Local function (text) object

-T

- Global function (text) object

-d

- Local data object

-D

- Global data object
+ Defined weak symbol other than an ELF object symbol.
+This definition will only be used if no regular definitions exist in a link.
+If multiple weak definitions and no regular definitons exist, one of the weak definitions will be used.

+\-

+ Mach-O: N_STAB symbol.

 ?

- Something unrecognizable
+ Something unrecognizable.

 Because LLVM bitcode files typically contain objects that are not considered to have addresses until they are linked into an executable image or dynamically